Sooryak12/Hospital-Department-Predictor-Sahyadri-/README.md

 ## ML Model which predicts which department doctor you have to book based on your symptoms.

-https://sayhadri-ml-api.herokuapp.com/ -- model deployed here[deployed using heroku but facing some technical diffciculties.will rectify it after the juding of hack as submission time is over]
+https://sayhadri-ml-api.herokuapp.com/ -- model deployed here[deployed using heroku but facing some technical diffciculties]

 Hospital-Department-Predictor Model is deployed using flask as backend.